• Skip to primary navigation

 3. Turn off the heat.
 Transfer the candy into a greased and lined tray.

-4. Press the coconut candy with the back of a spoon (butter the spoon to avoid sticking) until it is packed and flat.
+4. Press the coconut candy with the back of a spoon (butter the spoon to avoid sticking) until it is packed and forms an even layer.
 You can also place a parchment paper on the candy and press it down with your palm.
 Whichever way, do it when the candy is still hot.
-Once the top is all flat, leave the candy tray to cool down completely.
+Once the top is all flat and even, leave the candy tray to cool down completely.

 Cutting the candy